Lychee-Bot/project/README.md

 ### Initial Attempts

+A naïve way of planning a trajectory while moving obstacles are present is to treat their entire trajectories as an impassable static obstacle.
+Although this method is straightforward and reaches a solution (if any) quickly using existing motion planners, it oversimplifies the problem and is likely to reach only a suboptimal solution, if one is possible at all.
+Consider this scenario: our human travels from the Northwest corner of the room to the Southeast corner, while our TurtleBot tries to reach the Northeast corner from the Southwest corner.
+No matter how slowly or quickly our human travels, our TurtleBot will stay at its origin because it cannot find a solution using this naïve method.

+We learned another way to simplify this problem in a 1986 paper by Kamal Kant and Steven W. Zucker.
+In this paper, the authors proposed to divide the trajectory-planning problem as two subproblems: an independent path-planning problem and a velocity-planning problem depending on the result of the first problem.
+Firstly, a path is to be planned considering only static obstacles.
+Once a path is found, it remains unchanged when solving the velocity-planning problem.
+One can see the velocity-planning problem as "dragging a progress bar" with respect to time so as to prevent the TurtleBot (whose position is set when the progress bar is dragged to a particular percentage) from colliding with human.
+This method, despite its simplicity, cannot give us a dynamic path.
+It is wasteful if our TurtleBot does not make use of all the space in the room, so only a suboptimal solution can be found with this approach, too.

 ### Update Loop

 To accommodate for potential changes in human motion prediction, trajectories are planned by solving an optimization problem as prediction updates.